ashleysommer/stdeb/README.rst

 As explained in more detail below, the heart of stdeb is the sdist_dsc distutils command.
 This command runs once to generate a Debian source package.
 This Debian source package can specify building packages for Python 2, Python 3, or both.
-Furthermore, this generation can be done with the Python 2 or Python 3 interpreter.
+This can now only per performed by the python3 interpreter.
 By default, only packages are built for the version of Python being used.
 To override this, use ``--with-python2=True`` or ``--with-python3=True`` as an argument to the sdist_dsc distutils command (or use both to be sure).
 For example, to build only a Python 3 package using the Python 3 interpreter::

-  python3 setup.py --command-packages=stdeb.command bdist_deb
+  python3 setup.py --command-packages=stdeb3.command bdist_deb

 To build both Python 2 and Python 3 packages using the Python 3 interpreter (and only the Python3 package installs scripts)::

-  python3 setup.py --command-packages=stdeb.command sdist_dsc --with-python2=True --with-python3=True --no-python2-scripts=True bdist_deb
+  python3 setup.py --command-packages=stdeb3.command sdist_dsc --with-python2=True --with-python3=True --no-python2-scripts=True bdist_deb

 News
 ----
+ * 2019-01-31: **Version 0.9.0**.
+   Ported to stdeb3.
+See CHANGELOG.txt for changes.

  * 2015-02-18: **Version 0.8.5**.
 See the `download page
    <https://pypi.python.org/pypi/stdeb/0.8.5>`__.
 Bugfixes: reverted